Springwater Corridor: Homeless encampments

 The large homeless encampments along the corridor have led to controversy.
-In an article published in early 2016 by Bike Portland, aggression by campers toward bicyclists using the trail increased between 2011 and 2016.
+According to an article published in early 2016 by Bike Portland, aggression by campers toward bicyclists using the trail increased between 2011 and 2016.
 Cyclists—citing verbal threats, broken glass on the trail, trash in the adjacent greenery, human feces, and signs of illegal drug use—expressed concerns for their personal safety.
 Bike Portland discussed the communication between one of its readers and a police officer.
-According to the officer, a brief filed in August 2015 by a district court judge in Idaho (1:09-cv-540-REB) has influenced policing decisions about encampments, and resources devoted to livability issues are limited.
-The Bike Portland discussion summarized the police position that "enforcing certain laws on people who live outside, when there is not adequate indoor housing available, would be unconstitutional".
-In September 2016 the City of Portland moved about 100 transients from encampments along a 14 mi stretch of the corridor in the southeast part of the city.
-Despite protests by the campers, the removal went "relatively smoothly though many campers said they had no other place to go and it remained unclear what impact the sweep had on the city’s overall issue of homelessness."
-As of 2015, the total number of homeless in Multnomah County, including Portland, was estimated at 4,000, including about 1,800 who generally slept outside.
+According to the officer, a brief filed in August 2015 by a district court judge in Idaho (1:09-cv-540-REB) had influenced policing decisions about encampments.
+The Bike Portland discussion summarized the police position that "enforcing certain laws on people who live outside, when there is not adequate indoor housing available, would be unconstitutional."
+In September 2016, the City of Portland moved about 100 people experiencing homelessness from encampments along a 14 mi stretch of the corridor in the southeast part of the city.
+Despite camper protests, the removal went "relatively smoothly though many campers said they had no other place to go and it remained unclear what impact the sweep had on the city’s overall issue of homelessness."
+As of 2015, the total number of people experiencing homelessness in Multnomah County, including Portland, was estimated at 4,000, including about 1,800 who generally slept outside.